Lewis Carroll: Missing diaries

 This paper is known as the "cut pages in diary" document.
 Carroll's nephew Philip Dodgson Jacques reports that he wrote it well after Carroll's death, based on information from his aunts, who destroyed two diary pages, including the one for 27 June 1863.
 Jacques did not see the pages himself.
 The summary for 27 June states that Mrs. Liddell told Dodgson there was gossip circulating about him and the Liddell family's governess, as well as about his relationship with "Ina", presumably Alice's older sister Lorina Liddell.
 The "break" with the Liddell family that occurred soon after was presumably in response to this gossip.
-Without evidence, Leach suggests an alternative interpretation; Lorina was also the name of Alice Liddell's mother.
+Leach suggests an alternative interpretation; Lorina was also the name of Alice Liddell's mother.
 What is deemed most crucial and surprising is the document seems to imply that Dodgson's break with the family was not connected with Alice at all.
 Until a primary source is discovered, the events of 27 June 1863 will remain in doubt; however, a 1930 letter from the younger Lorina Liddell to Alice may shed light on the matter.
 Reporting an interview with an early Dodgson biographer, she wrote: